gecholabs/quickstart/preface.md

 # Preface

-This is a guide to the tools required for getting started with data science: a compilation of installation notes and tutorials to get underway.
+This is a guide to the tools required for getting started for scientific computing e.g., data science, data engineering and scientific web development: a compilation of installation notes and tutorials to get underway.

 **How to use?**